nachocaru/xaprb.com/content/blog/2014/04/28/join-versus-key-value-stores.md

 I'm simplifying, because the speaker actually suggested that MySQL makes a really good database for primary-key lookups as well.

-The place I would differ slightly is on the last bullet point.
-It really depends on which key-value store you choose.
+The place I would differ slightly is on the last bullet point. <!--more--> It really depends on which key-value store you choose.
 The subtlety I'd suggest to consider is whether you'd like a simple key-value store that can do only simple key-value set/get operations, or whether you want something that also provides more functionality if needed.
 I would argue that for most use cases, there is at least occasional need for something more sophisticated, and often there's a frequent need.

 The more "sophisticated" uses I'm talking about would include things such as evaluating expressions against the data, or performing operations such as `GROUP BY`.
 Both of these are orthogonal to use of `JOIN`.
 Consider how many times you've done something like the following: